AjayKumarAryan/Aryanpygit/README.md

 # Aryanpygit
-Hi...We will be learning Deep learning stuff over here.
+Hi...We will be having look at Deep learning stuff over here.